MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/get-started-with-fhir.md

 ## Next steps

 This article described the basic steps to get started using the FHIR service.
-For information about deploying the FHIR service in the workspace, see
+For information about deploying FHIR service in the Azure Health Data Services workspace, see

 >[!div class="nextstepaction"]
 >[Deploy a FHIR service within Azure Health Data Services](fhir-portal-quickstart.md)